Advancement Committee Meeting:

-- A student referred to the Committee on Advancement for reason of unsatisfactory performance will be informed in writing by email by the chairperson of the Committee.
+- A student referred to the Advancement Committee for reason of unsatisfactory performance will be informed in writing via emailed letter from the Committee chairperson.
 This notification shall:

-- State that any student who appears before the Committee on Advancement is at risk of dismissal.
+- State that any student who appears before the Advancement is at risk of dismissal.

 - State the specific reasons for which the student’s performance is being reviewed.

-- Advise the student of their right to appear before the Committee on Advancement and to be accompanied by a faculty or student advisor of the student’s choice.
+- Advise the student of their right to appear before the Advancement Committee and to be accompanied by a faculty or student advisor of the student’s choice.
 The advisor must be a member of the University community and shall not

 be an attorney or a family member.